Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link

 While Fundrise and PeerStreet both offer debt investment in real estate, the similarities pretty much end there.
 PeerStreet and Fundrise take very different approaches to crowdfunded real estate investing.
 Here is what it comes down to when comparing Fundrise vs PeerStreet.

 Fundrise offers both equity and debt real estate investments.
-Fundrise allows you to select from one of their four prebuilt portfolios: Starter Portfolio, Supplemental Income, Balanced Investing or Long Term Growth.
+Fundrise allows you to select from one of 10+ prebuilt portfolios.
 These portfolios have a mix of debt and equity real estate investments.
-With only a $500 minimum deposit and no accreditation status, investors can get started with Fundrise seamlessly.
+With only a $10 minimum deposit and no accreditation status required, investors can get started with Fundrise seamlessly.

 PeerStreet, on the other hand, offers only debt real estate investments.
 Investors can choose to select their own loan portfolio or they can use the PeerStreet automated investing feature where their loan portfolio will be selected for them.
 Investors on the PeerStreet platform need to have a greater knowledge of the risks involved with an illiquid investment.
 The minimum to invest with PeerStreet is $1,000 and limited to accredited investors only.